yowainwright/yowainwright.github.io/src/pages/2017-09-05-digging-into-sinon.md

 ## How to fully test a stubbed Sinon server

-Now that this post has gone through stubbing a Sinon server, it will go into how the stub can be used to test the 3 things that the example function above will require.
+Now that this post has gone through stubbing a Sinon server, it will go into how the stub can be used to test the three things that the example function above will require.

 -  Test a successful response
 -  Test a failed response